Cambridge Sustainable Labs–A Local Partnership Delivering Sustainable Solutions to the Cambridge Lab Community

 Steve Miller is on the Eversource energy efficiency team and is the High Performance Labs Initiative Manager.
 Steve develops efficiency solutions for labs, engaging with Lab Managers, Green Lab groups and others to implement efficiency solutions based on safety, equipment and air flow requirements.

-Jennifer Ballew serves as the Green Labs Program Coordinator for MIT in Cambridge, Massachusetts.
+Jennifer Ballew served as the Green Labs Program Coordinator for MIT in Cambridge, Massachusetts.
 Her 15+ years of working in academic, startup and industrial laboratories ensures that she is well versed in the ways that laboratories operate and the ways in which they can be made more sustainable.
 Green Labs at MIT serves to bridge the knowledge gap between laboratory users and the administrative departments that serve them, ensuring that scientists have knowledge and tools.

 Note: Abstracts and biographies are displayed as submitted by the author(s) with the exception of minor edits for style, grammar consistency, and length.